 Oneida Indian Nation and Mario Cuomo Celebrate 20 Years of Gaming

-In 1993, then New York Governor Mario Cuomo and Oneida Nation Representative Ray Halbritter created history by signing a gaming compact forged with the Oneida Indian Nation in hopes of creating a successful economic model.
+In 1993, then New York Governor Mario Cuomo and Oneida Nation Representative Ray Halbritter creating history by signing a gaming compact forged with the Oneida Indian Nation in homes of creating a successful economic model.